pndaproject/platform-salt/cloud-formation/README.md

 ## cf-common.json
 cf-common.json contains the elements of the PNDA stack that are common to all flavors.

-The flavor specific file `<flavor>/cf-clavor.json` is merged over the top of this file by pnda-cli.py before sumbitting it to AWS.
+The flavor specific file `<flavor>/cf-clavor.json` is merged over the top of this file by pnda-cli.py before submitting it to AWS.

 ### Parameters
 The parameters can all be set in pnda_env.yaml under cloud_formation_parameters section.